spontit/spontit-api-python-wrapper/README.md

 # SPONTIT :vibration_mode:

+Check out our complete API documentation at <a href="https://api.spontit.com>api.spontit.com</a>.

 ## Send push notifications without your own app. :punch:
 Using the Spontit API and Spontit app/webapp, you can send your own push notifications programmatically to Android, iOS, and Desktop devices.
 You can send your own in less than 5 minutes. :sunglasses: :trophy: (Without touching Swift, Objective-C, Java, XCode, Android Studio, the App Store approval process... :dizzy_face:).